-You will need a hospital stay for this operation and you will be discharged when mobile and comfortable.
-The operation is performed with a general anaesthetic and nerve block (which means numbing the nerves of the foot and ankle).
-The operation involves two incisions over the sides of the ankle/ hind-foot.
+The operation is done as an inpatient and you will be discharged when mobile and comfortable.
+The operation is performed with general anaesthetic and nerve block (which means numbing the nerves of the foot and ankle).
+The operation involves two incisions over the sides of the ankle / hind-foot.
 The remaining cartilage covering the joint surfaces is removed and the ends of the joints are fixed using screws, plates, metal staples or metal wires.

-What happens after your surgery?
+What happens after surgery?